ivancotacte/Facial-Recognition-Motion-Detection-Arduino-Home-Surveillance/README.md

 ## Capstone Title:
 "Facial Recognition and Motion for Home Surveillance: Design and Development using Arduino and Camera"

+## Description:
+This project aims to design and develop a home surveillance system that leverages facial recognition and motion detection technologies.
+By using Arduino and a camera, the system will provide real-time monitoring and alerts, enhancing the security of residential properties.
+The system will detect motion, capture images, and recognize faces, triggering alarms and notifying homeowners of potential intrusions.

 ## Software & Programming Language
 - PHP